0xsequence/demo-waas-react-native/README.md

 ### 3. Signing in

-Once you have an initialized Sequence WaaS instance, you can use it to sign in with email, Google or Apple.
+Once you have an initialized Sequence Embedded Wallet (WaaS) instance, you can use it to sign in with email, Google or Apple.
 See the google code snippet below for an example, and check the [App.tsx](./App.tsx) file for more details.

 ```ts
 const nonce = await sequenceWaas.getSessionHash();